-There are some other restrictions which are worth mentioning which have not been affected by AUMA being:
+There are some other restrictions which are worth mentioning that have not been affected by AUMA being:

-- The right for employers to keep a space alcohol or drug free, as well as stopping employees from possessing cannabis.
+- The right for employers to keep a space alcohol or drug free, as well as stop employees from possessing cannabis.

 - Landlords are still able to restrict how cannabis is used on their privately owned property.